0xlee/poc-docker-domain/README.md

 $ docker compose up -d
 ```

-If started with no problem, you can test it with
+If started without any problem, you can see a docker network with name `poc-docker-domain_default` and docker container with name `dns-server`.

+Therefore the docker domain should be `dns-server.poc-docker-domain.docker`.
+You can test it with

 ```
 $ resolvectl query dns-server.poc-docker-domain.docker